rune/rune/docs/docs/publishing/game-preview.md

 # Game Previews

-All games on Dusk have game previews.
+All games on Rune have game previews.
 These help players get a feel for what the game will look like before they play it.
 Here's the design guidelines:

 - PNG format
 - 686x960 resolution